keliankaz/academic-profile/index.md

        src="assets/gifs/landscape_evolution.mov">
 </video>

 Faults are iconic features of the landscape.
-Can we use their expression in the landscape to better understand them?
+Can we use their expression in the landscape to better understand them and vice versa?
 I am using a combination of field observations, remote measurements and landscape evolution models to better characterize fault structure with a particular focus on fault zone damage.
 This project is funded by NASA's FINNEST fellowship.
+In <a href="https://science.sciencemag.org/content/373/6551/204">__this study__</a>, we explored the rich interaction between faulting and the drainage network.
+The study provides a quantitative framework to understand the landscape's capacity to respond to fault slip on millennial timescales.

 ### Fault Mechanics